cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 entering %TEMP% in the Windows Explorer.
 The value can also be seen and adjusted under Windows XP via "System --> System properties --> Tab Enhanced --> Environment variables".
-Or by entereing "echo %TEMP%" at the command line prompt.
+Or by entering "echo %TEMP%" at the command line prompt.

 Remark 2 -- Details concerning access rights:
 a) Program Directory: